The 150 Thing

 Is there a number that can answer the question of how many people we can have in our lives, or how often we need to do something in order to approach mastery of it?

 Malcolm Gladwell has become synonymous with the idea that mastery comes through sustained repetition (to the tune of 10,000 hours).
-This notion builds on Henri Cartier-Bresson’s suggestion that “your first 10,000 photographs are your worst.”
+Of course, this idea isn’t new.
+Henri Cartier-Bresson long before suggested that “your first 10,000 photographs are your worst.”

 Of course, you can do something 10,000 times and still suck.
 Repetition only makes you better if you are fearlessly chasing improvement and committed to learning from your mistakes.
 After all, there are plenty of examples, from fast food outlets, to crazy taxi drivers, where repeated daily action doesn’t always lead to improved service or performance.

 Lately I’ve been pondering a much smaller number; 150.
 Studies suggest that 150 is the maximum number of people we can sustain in our active social networks (the Dunbar number).
 Modern websites and tools (address books, contact software), allow us to track more than 150 people, but beyond that the depth of connection becomes very shallow.
 Moreover, keeping those 150 together as a group may require an unsustainable amount of effort.